 Allan then went on a 3 year run at Leftfield Entertainment in 2012 shepherding The History Channel's "American Restoration" for almost 80 episodes and guiding The Weather Channel's series "Brainstormers".
 Then in 2015, he joined Vice Media to help launch the television version of their "Motherboard" vertical.

 From 2016-2018 Allan moved onto the role of VP of Current Programming at NorthSouth Productions, overseeing multiple shows as Executive Producer for an array of OTT, Linear, and Digital Content offerings.

-Allan resides in New York City's Lower East Side with his son Benjamin.
+Allan resides in New York City's Lower East Side and the Catskills with his teenaged son Benjamin.